mikejmcguirk/Neovim-Win10-Lazy/README.md

 ### LSP Installation and Notes

 This config assumes that the LSPs are manually installed rather than using Mason.
-While the upfront cost of this is higher, it allows for more flexibility in configuration and troubleshooting.
+While the upfront cost is higher, it allows for more flexibility in configuration and troubleshooting.

-Instructions for installing the LSPs are below:

-<i><u>Note:</u> If these instructions are out-of-date, the most up-to-date instructions can be found at the <a href="https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md">lspconfigs documentation</a> or at the repos for the LSPs themselves</i>
+<i><u>Note:</u> The most up-to-date installation instructions can be found at the <a href="https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md">nvim-lspconfig documentation</a> or the LSPs' repos</i>

-##### Node Installation for Javascript and Copilot
+##### Node Installation for JavaScript and Copilot

-- Perform a clean install of nvm for Windows as described here: https://github.com/coreybutler/nvm-windows
+- Perform a clean install of NVM for Windows as described here: https://github.com/coreybutler/nvm-windows

 - Install Node and npm using <code>nvm install lts</code>

 - Type <code>nvm list</code> and find the latest installed LTS node.js version

-- Type <code>nvm use [version_number]</code> to point the %NVM_SYMLINK% path to the proper node.js installation
+- Type <code>nvm use [version_number]</code> to point the %NVM_SYMLINK% path to the proper Node installation

 - Update npm by typing <code>npm i -g npm</code>

-- The highest version of Node.js that copilot is guaranteed to be compatible with is 16.15.0 (see the g:copilot_node_command entry in the copilot readme).
+- The highest version of Node.js that Copilot is guaranteed to be compatible with is 16.15.0 (see the g:copilot_node_command entry in the copilot readme)

 - Install it with <code>nvm install 16.15.0</code>

-- For this config, create an environment variable called <code>NvimCopilotNode</code> containing the fully-qualified name of your v16.15.0 node.exe file.
-If this is not set, copilot will look for a default Node path if it exists.
+- For this config, create an environment variable called <code>NvimCopilotNode</code> containing the fully-qualified name of your v16.15.0 node.exe file

+  - If this is not set, Copilot will look for the default Node path if it exists.
 Versions above v16.15.0 are not guaranteed to be supported

-- For this config, copilot can be disabled by creating an environment variable called <code>DisableCopilot</code> and setting it to <code>true</code>
+- For this config, Copilot can be disabled by creating an environment variable called <code>DisableCopilot</code> and setting it to <code>true</code>

 ##### Install JavaScript LSP Stack

 - This config opts for global installation where possible.
-This is to ensure a fallback is always present for the eslint LSP if <code>eslint --init</code> has not been run
+This is to ensure a fallback is always present if <code>eslint --init</code> has not been run

-- Run the following installation commands (being sure to include the -g flags) in the order listed:
+- Run these installation commands below in the order listed:

   - <code>npm i -g typescript-language-server typescript</code>